Pleiotropy: Antagonistic pleiotropy

 Sometimes, a pleiotropic gene may be both harmful and beneficial to an organism, which is referred to as antagonistic pleiotropy.
 This may occur when the trait is beneficial for the organism's early life, but not its late life.
 Such "trade-offs" are possible since natural selection affects traits expressed earlier in life, when most organisms are most fertile, more than traits expressed later in life.

 This idea is central to the antagonistic pleiotropy hypothesis, which was first developed by G. C. Williams in 1957.
 Williams suggested that some genes responsible for increased fitness in the younger, fertile organism contribute to decreased fitness later in life, which may give an evolutionary explanation for senescence.
 An example is the p53 gene, which suppresses cancer but also suppresses stem cells, which replenish worn-out tissue.

 Unfortunately, the process of antagonistic pleiotropy may result in an altered evolutionary path with delayed adaptation, in addition to effectively cutting the overall benefit of any alleles by roughly half.
 However, antagonistic pleiotropy also lends greater evolutionary "staying power" to genes controlling beneficial traits, since an organism with a mutation to those genes would have a decreased chance of successfully reproducing, as multiple traits would be affected, potentially for the worse.

+Antagonistic pleiotropy can manifest in many ways, depending on the contexts in which its positive and negative effects occur.
+These effects may arise in different stages of an life.
+For example can certain alleles of ORL1 (lectin-like low-density lipoprotein receptor 1) enhance the immune defense in early life but also, increase the risk of cardiovascular disease later.
+It is also a possibility, that positive and negative effects can occur at the same time, for example some alleles of the androgen receptor (AR), which appears to lower the risk of getting breast cancer at the same time increasing the risk of ovarian cancer.

-Sickle cell anemia is a classic example of the mixed benefit given by the staying power of pleiotropic genes, as the mutation to Hb-S provides the fitness benefit of malaria resistance to heterozygotes, while homozygotes have significantly lowered life expectancy.
+Sickle cell anemia is a classic example of the mixed benefit given by the staying power of pleiotropic genes, as the mutation to Hb-S provides the fitness benefit of malaria resistance to heterozygotes as sickle cell trait, while homozygotes have significantly lowered life expectancy—what is known as "heterozygote advantage".
 Since both of these states are linked to the same mutated gene, large populations today are susceptible to sickle cell despite it being a fitness-impairing genetic disorder.